 - Identifying the designated heritage assets in your area.
 This information can be found on the National Heritage List for England or your own Historic Environment Records

-- Focussing effort on those heritage assets most at risk using the Quick Risk Assessment tool
+- Focussing effort on those heritage assets most at risk using the Heritage Crime Risk Assessment guide

 - Reducing the risks by implementing Heritage Crime Prevention Measures